musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

   - Cleanup the Stage after confirming the successful data load

 - **Setup Cloud Storage via External Stage**
 Before creating the Workflow component which is the final piece of our ingestion pipeline, we need to configure Snowflake with an external stage backed by Microsoft Azure Cloud Storage.
-We can achieve this in three simple steps
+We can achieve this in **[three simple steps](https://docs.snowflake.com/en/user-guide/data-load-azure-config):**

 {% highlight sql %}
 snowsql -q "